oribarilan/fliq/README.md

 Args:
     <br />
     preserve_order: Optional.
-Whether to preserve the order of the items.
+Whether to preserve the order of the elements.
      Defaults to True.
     If True, distinct supports infinite iterables.
     If order is not important and iterable is finite, set to False for better performance.

 Raises:
     <br />
-    TypeError: In case one or more items in the iterable are not hashable.
+    TypeError: In case one or more items in the query are not hashable.

 <a id="query.Query.order"></a>